-They reached the base of the mountain on the afternoon of February 21, and by nightfall the next day, had almost completely surrounded it.
-On the morning of February 23, Marines of Company E, 2nd Battalion, started the tortuous climb on the rough terrain to the top.
+They reached the base of the mountain on the afternoon of Feb.
+21, and by nightfall the next day, had almost completely surrounded it.
+On the morning of Feb.
+23, Marines of Company E, 2nd Battalion, started the tortuous climb on the rough terrain to the top.
 At about 10:30 a.m., men from all over the island were thrilled at the sight of a small American flag flying from atop Mount Suribachi.

 When the picture was later released, sculptor Dr. Felix W. de Weldon, then on duty with the U.S. Navy, was so moved by the scene that he constructed a scale model within 48 hours, which became the symbol for the 7th and final war bond drive.
 After the war, Dr. de Weldon felt that the inspiring event should be depicted on a massive scale in our nation’s capital.

-On November 10, 1954, the 179th anniversary of the U.S. Marine Corps, President Dwight D. Eisenhower officially dedicated the bronze memorial in Washington.
+On Nov.
+10, 1954, the 179th anniversary of the U.S. Marine Corps, President Dwight D. Eisenhower officially dedicated the bronze memorial in Washington.

-In October 1981, Dr. de Weldon gifted his original, full sized working model to Marine Military Academy as an inspiration to our young cadets.
+In October 1981, Dr. de Weldon gifted his original, full-sized working model to Marine Military Academy as an inspiration to our young cadets.
 Other major factors involved in his site selection included:

 The 32-foot high figures are erecting a 78-foot steel flagpole from which a cloth flag flies 24 hours a day.
 They occupy the same positions as in Rosenthal’s historic photograph.

 The figures, placed on a rock slope, rise about six feet from a 10-foot base.
 The M-1 rifle and the carbine carried by two of the figures are 16 and 12-feet long, respectively.
 The canteen would hold 32 quarts of water.
 The base of the memorial is made of black Brazilian granite.
 Burnished in gold on the granite are the names and dates of every principal Marine Corps engagement since the founding of the Corps, as well as the inscription, “In honor and in memory of the men of the United States Marine Corps who have given their lives for their country since November 10, 1775.”